 The jacket of W.W.
 Jacobs’ Ship’s Company is emblazoned with the “sign of good luck” swastika with, on the reverse of the jacket, with text describing the history of the symbol and its relevance to the current (as of the printing of the book) war (World War I) given, as the jacket says, “What better sign can be imprinted on the good books which are being sent so freely to cheer our soldiers and sailors, to refresh the wounded in hospitals, or to relieve the weariness of a long imprisonment?”
 Thus the book, otherwise undated, was printed at some point in the mid to late teens, during WW1.
 The jacket is vague as to which particular sub-series this book is from, although it is copyright fiction and in the Nelson’s 1/6 Novels or Nelson’s 1/6 Library.
 Another Jacobs title is listed (rear jacket flap) as part of the Nelson’s 1/6 Novels series.
 The jacket is unique to the title, and while unsigned, is probably by illustrator Will Owen.

 The jacket spine includes the price as well as the serial number 17.
 The front jacket flap advertises Nelson’s 1/6 net Library and the rear flap Nelson’s 1/6 net Novels.

 The swastika is imprinted on the front of the book, which is cheaply bound and printed in black ink over blue boards.

 The title page with Nelson’s colophon.
 The imprint includes London, Edinburgh and New York.

 There is nothing printed on the copyright page.

-Another Nelson colophon is printed on the last page in the book:
+Another Nelson colophon is printed on the last page of the book: